-I find the information security industry exciting; it is ever-growing, ever-changing and provides a huge technological challenge in adapting to new technologies and attacks.
+I find the information security industry exciting; it is ever-growing, ever-changing, and provides a huge technological challenge in adapting to new technologies and attacks.
 Data security was a crucial element to business managers worldwide deciding to connect their intra-nets to the Internet.
 This made the transformation to a global-commercial network possible.
 I am proud to take part in maintaining the Internet’s revolutionary role by making individuals who use it feel secure.
-I hope to harness my motivation, technological ingenuity and managerial skills in developing the industry.
+I hope to harness my motivation, technological ingenuity, and managerial skills in developing the industry.

-My fascination with business, direct interaction with clients, strategic overview, and the view of a company as provider of products that meet customer needs has motivated me to move from technical roles to business positions.
+My fascination with business, direct interaction with clients, strategic overview, and the view of a company as a provider of products that meet customer needs has motivated me to move from technical roles to business positions.
 Both my current position as Group Manager in the military and my desired post-MBA position as Product Manager require team management.
-While today I use intuition and experience to guide my activity, I plan to strengthen my skills by learning formal methodologies at Tuck and benefiting from personal experiences of classmates and faculty.
-I feel that such knowledge will help me do my job effectively and achieve my long term objectives.
+While today I use intuition and experience to guide my activity, I plan to strengthen my skills by learning formal methodologies at Tuck and benefiting from the personal experiences of classmates and faculty.
+I feel that such knowledge will help me do my job effectively and achieve my long-term objectives.

-Product management and my subsequent positions also require close interaction with departments such as finance, marketing, sales and R&D. I will need to understand the activities of these departments, best practices for interacting with them and how to take them into account in decision-making.
+Product management and my subsequent positions also require close interaction with departments such as finance, marketing, sales, and R&D. I will need to understand the activities of these departments, best practices for interacting with them, and how to take them into account in decision-making.
 Tuck’s Global General Management approach towards teaching business, providing the “CEO perspective”, will allow me to obtain knowledge on this.

 I learned that an important part of being a manager is developing vision, knowing not only what your business unit is doing next month but also what you think it should do three years from now.
-The job requires developing a road-map and setting milestones that will lead to long-term objective while keeping short-term goals in mind.
-Knowledge gained through courses like “Global Strategy and Implementation” and “Top Management Teams” will allow me to take these considerations into account, balancing it with reality.
+The job requires developing a road-map and setting milestones that will lead to long-term objectives while keeping short-term goals in mind.
+Knowledge gained through courses like “Global Strategy and Implementation” and “Top Management Teams” will allow me to take these considerations into account, balancing them with reality.

 Aiming to get back to the Information Security industry I am thrilled with Tuck’s opportunities to expand my education in a technologically-oriented environment through programs like the Tuck Global Consultancy or the Glassmeyer/McNamee Center for Digital Strategies.
 I plan to take advantage of the fact that Tuck is part of Dartmouth University.
-The opportunity to enrich my education through classes in Physics, Psychology or History is something I look forward to as I feel this would allow me to develop a multi-disciplinary creative approach that will provide be with a better framework to achieve my goals.
+The opportunity to enrich my education through classes in Physics, Psychology, or History is something I look forward to as I feel this would allow me to develop a multi-disciplinary creative approach that will provide me with a better framework to achieve my goals.